 Local OACS DIVE Programs

-Throughout the semester-long experience, Local OACS DIVE programs include a theme-focused seminar series, service with a non-profit organization addressing the cohort theme, and hands-on experience applying human-centered design to address community-identified need.
+Throughout the semester-long experience, Local OACS DIVE programs include a theme-focused seminar series, service with a non-profit organization addressing the cohort theme, and hands-on experience applying human-centered design to address community-identified challenge or need.

 Applicants accepted to a Local OACS DIVE program join a specific theme-based cohort.
 Selection is based on a review of applicant theme interest, major, and skills to strengthen cohort diversity and the learning experience.